 (San Antonio, TX) currently serves as Chief Operating Officer for H-E-B Federal Credit Union and has over 25 years of experience in the financial services industry in San Antonio.
 Don is an active member and Lay leader at Lighthouse Church.
 Don has experienced God calling him to a ministry and new direction in his life the last several years with a specific focus on unity, personal relationships and peacemaking and he looks forward to further equipping God’s people on the 5 Principles of Unity.
 Don lives in San Antonio with his wife Christi and they have two adult daughters.

 (Dallas, TX) practices law at Haynes and Boone, LLP in Dallas, where his focus is on business litigation at both the trial and appellate levels.
 He graduated first in his class from Baylor University School of Law, and soon after worked as a briefing attorney for Texas Supreme Court Justice Don Willett.
 Before law school, Andrew earned a degree in broadcast journalism from the University of Missouri.
 Andrew has taught Five Principles of Unity with this ministry in South Africa.
 As one of the youngest members of the Board, Andrew hopes to focus on reaching his generation with what is an increasingly counter-cultural message of Biblical community.
-He and his wife, Bailey, attend Northwest Bible Church and they have two children.
+He and his wife, Bailey, attend Northwest Bible Church and they have one child.

 Jimmy D. “Skip” Hulett, Jr.